surefyresystems/django-workos/README.md

 Just In Time (JIT) user creation happens when an SSO login rule matches a username/email but the user has not yet been created.
 This can happen either with SP or IdP login methods. django-workos will create the user and always set the first name, last name, email and username fields.
-The username will be formatted based on the JIT Username Format field.
+The username will be formatted based on the setting `WORKOS_JIT_USERNAME`.
+You can have more control over the username by using template attributes outlined below.

 Additionally, you can set groups or other attributes to be set on the user account using JIT Groups or JIT Attributes fields in the login rule.
 JIT Attributes will follow nested related structures.
 For instance, it is a common Django pattern to have a user profile 1-to-1 relationship with a user account.
 You can see an example of this in the [Sample Project Profile Class](/sample_project/custom_user/models.py).

-In the sample project you could have JIT attributes that look like:
+In the sample project you could have saved attributes that look like:
 ```json
 {
   "is_staff": true,